Deonixlive/rpsgame/README.md

 Playing RPS against an AI

 ## Dependencies:
-- Needs Python 3 (verified to work with Python 3.6)
+- Python 3 (verified to work with Python 3.6)

-- Needs pygame
+- kivy

-- Needs numpy
+- numpy

 **To start a game just execute rpsgame.py**